irenevlachou/Polytonic-tutorial/README.md

 ![](images/tutorial27.png)

 ### Considerations
-In general accented small cap might look strange to a native reader at first site.
+In general accented small caps might look strange to a native reader.
 The examples of accented uppercase lookalike shapes in Greek typography are rare so the use of them should be as a stylistic option instead of a mainstream usage.

 ### OpenType features
-Polytonic greek doesn't have extra OpenType features compare to a monotonic greek font.
-Apart from when we want the font to deal with the subscript to adscript transformation for the uppercase and when are font has the option of accented small caps.
+Polytonic Greek doesn't have extra OpenType features compared with a monotonic Greek font.
+Apart from when we want the font to deal with the subscript to adscript transformation for the uppercase and when the font has the option of accented small caps.
-The most common way to deal with both issues is to introduce stylistic sets features that the necessary rules will apply.
+The most common way to deal with both issues is to introduce stylistic set features that the necessary rules will apply.

 ## Resources
 - [GF Glyph Sets/Greek/](https://github.com/googlefonts/gftools/tree/master/Lib/gftools/encodings/GF%20Glyph%20Sets/Greek)